How to Protect Yourself this Halloween

 We know that most Halloween tricks are meant in good faith, but dangerous incidents can occur, whether someone injures themselves on your property, walks in front of your car while trick-or-treating, or deliberately vandalises your home.

 Whether you’re having a movie night in, spending time with friends, or taking your kids out for some classic trick-or-treating (if that’s still allowed in your area this year), these five tips will help you stay protected on the spookiest night of the year.

 1. Be mindful of the extra pedestrians out and about

-Recent research by Churchill car insurance found that the number of children hit by cars almost doubles every Halloween night.
+Research by Churchill car insurance found that the number of children hit by cars almost doubles every Halloween night.

 Always stay mindful that there will be more people, especially children, out and about on Halloween night, and ensure that you remain cautious and drive with even more care than usual.

 If ever you're involved in a car accident that wasn't your fault, having a good dash cam can help settle any claims more easily, without the 'your word against theirs' hassle.